 Step 3-1 – Open SOA Manager

-Execute transaction SOAMANAGER whereupon the system starts a browser.
+Execute transaction SOAMANAGER, whereupon the system starts a new browser tab.
 Now select Web Service Configuration in the Service Administration Tab.

 Step 3-2 Select affected Webservice

 Search for the web service and select this by click on the link see step 2 below:

 Step 3-3 Create Service Endpoint

 Choose Create Service to create a new configuration.